jitasek/code-quiz/code_quiz/README.md

 This app is a timed coding quiz with multiple-choice questions.
 It runs in the browser and features dynamically updated HTML and CSS powered by JavaScript.
 It has a clean, polished, and responsive user interface.

+My motivation for this work is to practice working with APIs, using timers and practice my DOM manipulation skills.

 User Story
 AS A coding boot camp student I want to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers